metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 - `audit_log` (Boolean) When true, allows additional audit logging on write operations.
 - `cors_allow_all` (Boolean) When true, allows the web console to send requests to other domains other than where the console came from.
 Typically used for development environments only.
 - `gzip_enabled` (Boolean) When true, Kiali serves http requests with gzip enabled (if the browser supports it) when the requests are over 1400 bytes.
+- `node_port` (Number) If 'deployment.service_type' is 'NodePort' and this value is set, then this is the node port that the Kiali service will listen to.
 - `observability` (Attributes) Settings to enable observability into the Kiali server itself. (see [below for nested schema](#nestedatt--spec--server--observability))
 - `port` (Number) The port that the server will bind to in order to receive console and API requests.
+- `profiler` (Attributes) Controls the internal profiler used to debug the internals of Kiali (see [below for nested schema](#nestedatt--spec--server--profiler))
 - `web_fqdn` (String) Defines the public domain where Kiali is being served.
 This is the 'domain' part of the URL (usually it's a fully-qualified domain name).
 For example, 'kiali.example.org'.
 When empty, Kiali will try to guess this value from HTTP headers.
 On non-OpenShift clusters, you must populate this value if you want to enable cross-linking between Kiali instances in a multi-cluster setup.
 - `web_history_mode` (String) Define the history mode of kiali UI.
 Value must be one of: 'browser' or 'hash'.
 - `web_port` (String) Defines the ingress port where the connections come from.
 This is usually necessary when the application responds through a proxy/ingress, and it does not forward the correct headers (when this happens, Kiali cannot guess the port).
 When empty, Kiali will try to guess this value from HTTP headers.